NLeSC/PattyData/README.md

 Other related repositories:

- - [PattyVis](https://github.com/NLeSC/PattyVis): WebGL pointcloud visualization of the Via Appia based on potree.
+ - [PattyVis](https://github.com/NLeSC/PattyVis): WebGL pointcloud visualization of the Via Appia 3D GIS based on potree.
  - [PattyAnalytics](https://github.com/NLeSC/PattyAnalytics): Reusable point cloud analytics software.
 Includes segmentation, registration, file format conversion.
  - [structure-from-motion](https://github.com/NLeSC/structure-from-motion): Structure from Motion Pipeline

-This repository contains:
+This repository is related to the data management for the Via Appia 3D GIS and it contains:

 - Attributes: Explanation about the Attributes management.